-Complaints and notifications 2020-21 2019-20 2018-19 2017-18 2016-17 Matters on hand at 1 July 3 5 16 4 6 Plus matters opened 22 10 15 26 22 Less matters dismissed (17) (12) (22) (13) (21) Less investigation matters closed (2) (0) (4) (1) (3) On hand at 30 June 6 3 5 16 4
+Complaints and notifications 2021-22 2020-21 2019-20 2018-19 2017-18 Matters on hand at 1 July 6 3 5 16 4 Plus matters opened 17 22 10 15 26 Less matters dismissed (8) (17) (12) (22) (13) Less investigation matters closed (10) (2) 0 (4) (1) On hand at 30 June 5 6 3 5 16

-Disciplinary action 2020-21 2019-20 2018-19 2017-18 2016-17
+Disciplinary action 2021-22 2020-21 2019-20 2018-19 2017-18

-Matters on hand at 1 July 1 1 2 0 1
+Matters on hand at 1 July 1 1 1 2 0

-Plus matters opened 1 (0) 1 3 0
+Plus matters opened 9 1 0 1 3

-Less matters closed (1) (0) (2) (1) (1)
+Less matters closed (5) (1) 0 (2) (1)

-On hand at 30 June 1 1 1 2 0
+On hand at 30 June 5 1 1 1 2

-To provide for the monitoring and enforcement of compliance with the Act and the Regulation, and to impose standards of practice for registered valuers, in 2020-21 we:
+To provide for the monitoring and enforcement of compliance with the Act and the Regulation, and to impose standards of practice for registered valuers, in 2021-22 we:

-- considered three matters carried forward from the previous year, of which one remains subject to ongoing proceedings in QCAT. - considered 22 new matters, including 17 complaints received from members of the public regarding the conduct of registered valuers, and five notifications of a person perceived to be falsely holding themselves out to be a registered valuer. - issued one reprimand to a registered valuer for breaching the Act. - issued one cease and desist notice relating a breach of section 63 of the Valuers Registration Act 1992 - Practice of an Unregistered Valuer Prohibited. - carried over six complaints into the 2021-22 year; Of these, one complaint is being referred back to the Queensland Consumer and Administrative tribunal (QCAT) after a successful appeal outcome in the Supreme Court; investigations into two complaints have since been completed which resulted in two reprimands being issued; one complaint has since been withdrawn by the complainant and then subsequently dismissed; one investigation is still in progress; and one complaint has been dismissed.
+- considered six matters carried forward from the previous year, of which two remain subject to ongoing proceedings in QCAT. - considered 17 new matters, including 10 complaints received from members of the public regarding the conduct of registered valuers, and seven notifications of a person perceived to be falsely holding themselves out to be a registered valuer. - issued reprimands to five registered valuers for breaching the Act.
+Two of these valuers were also directed to undertake specific professional development, and two of these valuers were also issued monetary fines. - issued three cease and desist notices relating to section 63 of the Valuers Registration Act 1992 - Practice of an Unregistered Valuer Prohibited. - carried over five complaints into the 2021-22 year; Of these, one complaint has been referred back to the Queensland Consumer and Administrative tribunal (QCAT) after a successful appeal outcome in the Appeals Court; one complaint is scheduled for a Directions hearing in QCAT in September 2022, and three matters have been referred to the board's legal representatives to progress alleged section 63 matters to a conclusion.

 - identified and engaged two additional new investigators this year.
-This increases the pool of experienced investigators available to the Board. - progressed the creation of the Board's own Valuation Rules to guide the professional conduct of registered valuers under the Act.
-A draft is undergoing a consultation process and a final version should be implemented in the year ahead.
+This increases the pool of experienced investigators available to the Board. - referred seven matters to Investigators to undertake investigations and prepare a report for the Board's consideration. - continued developing the Board's own Valuation Rules to guide the professional conduct of registered valuers under the Act.
+A draft is undergoing further review after receiving feedback during a first stage consultation process and a final version should be implemented in the year ahead.
 On completion, the Board will review its complaints policy and procedures to ensure alignment with the Valuation Rules and will also update resources available to our Investigators.